rahulkumar2023/ai-Projects/README.md

 ## AI Recipe Generator

-This notebook generates simple recipes based on randomly selected ingredients using the OpenAI API.
+This notebook generates recipes based on randomly selected ingredients using the OpenAI API.

 ### What it does

-* Selects a few random ingredients from a predefined list
+* Selects random ingredients from a predefined list
 * Sends a prompt to an OpenAI model
-* Returns a structured recipe based on those ingredients
+* Generates a recipe based on those ingredients

 ### File